 Pupils learn stories from the Bible and other Faiths.

-Our SEND pupils are supported through our RE curriculum, and more able children are stretched.
+Our SEND pupils are supported through our RE curriculum.

 At Horton Kirby Church of England Primary School, pupils will